 ELGABRY ENGINEERING INC.

-Dr. Elgabry's 24 years of professional experience include contributions to the following Major Projects while working for Buckland & Taylor - COWI (from Jul 1995 to Apr 2014) and Monenco AGRA Inc. (from Dec 1993 to Jun 1995).
+Dr. Elgabry contributed to the following Major Projects while working at Buckland & Taylor - COWI (from Jul 1995 to Apr 2014) and Monenco AGRA Inc. (from Dec 1993 to Jun 1995):

 St. Croix River Crossing, Minnesota, USA – Jul 2012 to Apr 2014.

-The main Extradosed Bridge is 1024 m (3360 ft.) long.
+The main bridge is 1024 m (3360 ft.) long multi-span Extradosed Bridge with four main spans 183 m (600 ft.) each.
 The extradosed superstructure combines post tensioned precast segmental concrete twin box girders 5.5 m (18 ft.) deep and relatively low angle stay cables.
-The deck twin box girders are integral with the bridge piers with 183 m (600 ft.) spans.
+The deck twin box girders are integral with the bridge piers.
 Key responsibilities included Team Leader for the extradosed precast segmental deck longitudinal and transverse design.
-The deck longitudinal design included the completed bridge, step by step erection analysis for the construction stage and full post tensioning layout & details.
-The deck transverse design included a 3D Finite Element model (Sofistik) to carry on the analysis of the precast twin boxes including the transverse post tensioned strut connecting the boxes at stay cable locations.
-The duties also included reviewing of design criteria, load rating of the extradosed deck and conducting redundancy analysis.
+The deck longitudinal design included the completed bridge (final stage), staged balanced cantilever erection analysis (construction stage), and full post tensioning layout & details.
+The deck transverse design included a 3D local Finite Element model (SOFiSTiK) to carry on the analysis of the precast twin boxes including the transverse post tensioned strut connecting the boxes at stay cable locations.
+The duties included reviewing the design criteria, load rating of the extradosed deck, and conducting redundancy analysis.

 Shaikh Zayed Bridge, Abu Dhabi, UAE – Dec 2003 to Oct 2010.

 The bridge is the new gateway to Abu Dhabi Island with three twin steel arches resembling the desert sand dunes.
 The overall length of the main bridge is 842 m (2762 ft.), divided into 11 spans ranging from 60 m (197 ft.) to 140 m (459 ft.).
-The bridge deck has two cast-in-situ post tensioned concrete cellular box carriageways each 24 m (78 ft.) wide with large transverse cross beams linking them.
-The deck is supported by post tensioned concrete piers and the three steel arches.
-Key responsibilities included Team Leader for the independent concrete design review for the completed bridge and during the staged construction.
-The duties also included providing detailed post tensioning sequence for the piers and deck box girders.
+The bridge deck has two cast-in-situ post tensioned concrete cellular box carriageways each 24 m (79 ft.) wide with large transverse cross beams linking them.
+The deck is supported by post tensioned concrete piers and the three twin steel arches.
+While working for the Contractor's Erection Engineer, key responsibilities included Team Leader for the independent concrete design review of piles, pile caps, piers, box girders, and cross beams for the completed bridge (final stage) and during the staged erection (construction stage).
+The duties included providing detailed post tensioning sequence for the piers, deck box girders, and cross beams.

 Harilaos Trikoupis (Rion-Antirion) Bridge, Greece – Jul 1999 to Aug 2004.